Saptak625/MathematicsEE/README.md

 # MathematicsEE
-This is my EE on "Differential Equations and Fourier Transforms EE"
+This is the LaTeX and Python files for my IB Extended Essay on "Investigating the Applicability of Fourier Analysis in Solving Nonlinear Partial Differential Equations."